Finnchen123/Serverbot/README.md

 If you want to update your application you have to save your config.yml file in a different directory, update with the following command and replace the downloaded config.yml with your config file.
 ## Linux
+Change into the directory if not already there: `cd Serverbot`
 Move the config.yml file: `mv config.yml /tmp/config.yml`
 Get the latest code: `git pull`
 Replace the downloaded config: `mv /tmp/config.yml config.yml`